samantha-roth/probDnsclRealData/README.md

 2. Figure 1b: In the `berrocal_etal_2010` within the `comparison` folder, plot the empirical semivariogram of the aforementioned residuals: `checkSemivariogram.R`.
 4. Figure 2a: In the `plots` folder within the `comparison` folder, plot the high resolution binary results: `plotHR.3mFlood.R`.
 5. Figure 2b: In the `plots` folder, plot binary results of the costgrow approach: `plotCostGrow.3mFlood.R`.
-6. Figure 2c: In the `plots` folder, plot probability of flooding over the entire region: `plotP.3mFlood_Dnscl.R`.
+6. Figure 2c: In the `plots` folder, plot probability of flooding over the entire region according to PDFlood: `plotP.3mFlood_Dnscl.R`.
-7. Figure 2d:
+7. Figure 2d: In the `plots` folder, plot probability of flooding over the entire region according to SB2010: `plotP.3mFlood_SB2010.R`
 8. Figure 3a:
 9. Figure 3b:
 10. Compare generated figures in the `plots` folder to the figure with the same name in the `compareResults` folder.